MicrosoftDocs/win32/desktop-src/WmiSdk/cim-datetime.md

 ---
-Description: 'You can access all Common Information Model (CIM) dates and times in WMI by using one of two fixed-length formats specific to WMI and CIM.
-In scripting, use the SWbemDateTime object to convert these to regular dates and times.'
+Description: You can access all Common Information Model (CIM) dates and times in WMI by using one of two fixed-length formats specific to WMI and CIM.
+In scripting, use the SWbemDateTime object to convert these to regular dates and times.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '15126802-82f9-4ab4-98d8-0a15184302e9'
+ms.assetid: 15126802-82f9-4ab4-98d8-0a15184302e9
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_DATETIME'
+title: CIM\_DATETIME
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_DATETIME